fortinetdev/terraform-provider-fortiflexvm/website/docs/guides/fortiflexvm_token.html.md

   On the `New Portal Permission Profile` page, fill in the `Permission Profile Name`, and keep `Status` as Active.

   Click the `Add Portal` button.
-Select `FlexVM`.
+Select `FortiFlex`.
 Then click the `Add` button.

-  You will see `FlexVM` is listed under `PERMISSION PROFILE`.
-Click `Access` in `FlexVM` and set its `Access Type` as you want.
+  You will see `FortiFlex` is listed under `PERMISSION PROFILE`.
+Click `Access` in `FortiFlex` and set its `Access Type` as you want.
 Actions that involve changing or creating data (such as creating a new Configuration or updating a VM) will require ReadWrite permission or above.

   Click the `Submit` button in the upper right corner to submit.

-* Step 2: Create an API User in IAM with permission to access FlexVM.
+* Step 2: Create an API User in IAM with permission to access FortiFlex.

   In the [IAM Website](https://support.fortinet.com/iam/), click `Users` in the left navigation bar.
 On the new page, click `Add New > API User` to create an API User.